 they easily relate to comparable time periods in other parts of the Eastern United States.

 Academic Standards Addressed: Social Studies units on History and People in Societies.
-Supplies Cost: This project can be done with just copies of the house patterns onto construction paper, scissors, and a glue stick.
+Supplies Cost: This project can be done with just copies of the house patterns onto card stock, scissors, and a glue stick.
 PDF File Contents: A brief summary of each house and culture from which it comes, 1 Fort Ancient family "paper dolls" set, patterns for each house, and instructions for assembly, are all contained in the PDF file.
 Feel free to download and use it.

 Click here to get the Ohio paper houses PDF file.